knownasilya/knownasilya.github.io/content/emberwithgraphql.md

 ## What Was Gained

 The RPC nature of GraphQL gives you the power to create any kind of query or mutation, which is much harder with Ember Data.
-In the past I'd have used [ember-data-model-fragments](https://github.com/lytics/ember-data-model-fragments) and [ember-api-actions](https://github.com/mike-north/ember-api-actions) addons to get the nesting and arbitrary endpoints.
+In the past I've used [ember-data-model-fragments](https://github.com/lytics/ember-data-model-fragments) and [ember-api-actions](https://github.com/mike-north/ember-api-actions) addons to get the nesting and arbitrary endpoints.
+Since relationships are defined so easily, it also lowers the cognitive overhead necessary when requesting new data in you app.
+Plus you get the added benefit of defining less requests throughout, which is some what of a mental shift, because normally you don't group all the data into one request for a single "page".

+With the nature of GraphQL having a schema, it also allows you to have a sort of typed contract between your frontend and backend.
+This also comes into play when writing acceptance tests without a backend.
+We did this by using Mirage, and writing some glue code to sync the schema to the defined test resolvers (the things that return the data or perform a mutation).
+If we use a query/mutation in our tests, but haven't defined a corresponding test resolver, we get a failing test.